salmanulfarzy/spaceship-prompt/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
-name: 🚀 Feature Request
+name: "\U0001F680 Feature Request"
-about: I have a suggestion (and might want to implement myself 🙂)!
+about: "I have a suggestion (and might want to implement myself \U0001F642)!"
+title: ''
+labels: enhancement, help wanted
+assignees: ''

 ---